YOLO : You Only Look Once – Real Time Object Detection

 Note, the confidence score should be 0 when there is no object exists in the grid.
 If there is an object present in the image the confidence score should be equal to IoU between ground truth and predicted boxes.
 Each bounding box consists of 5 predictions: (x, y, w, h) and confidence score.
 The (x, y) coordinates represent the centre of the box relative to the bounds of the grid cell.
 The h, w coordinates represents height, width of bounding box relative to (x, y).
 The confidence score represents the presence of an object in the bounding box.

-This results into combination of bounding boxes from each grid like this.
+This results in combination of bounding boxes from each grid like this.

 This probability were conditional based on the presence of an object in grid cell.
 Regardless the number of boxes each grid cell predicts only one set of class probabilities.
 These prediction are encoded in the 3D tensor of size S * S * (5*B +C).